orainha/whats-app-photo-call/README.md

 <ul>
   <li>1.
 Install an auto-run app, to run WhatsAppCall automaticaly on device boot</li>
   <li>2.
 Get remote control of the device</li>
+  <li>3.
+Set WhatsApp For Business to auto update to avoid problems</li>
 </ul>